Curfew at Coolangatta Airport

 - The operator must report to the Secretary details of an actual movement within seven days of it occurring.

-A freight jet operator must apply in writing to the Secretary of the Department of Infrastructure and Transport (or delegate) for a permit under the Air Navigation (Coolangatta Airport Curfew) Regulations 1999 (Curfew Regulations), to use one (or more) of the four movements permitted in this category each week.
+A freight jet operator must apply in writing to the Secretary of the Department of Infrastructure, Regional Development and Cities (or delegate) for a permit under the Air Navigation (Coolangatta Airport Curfew) Regulations 1999 (Curfew Regulations), to use one (or more) of the four movements permitted in this category each week.

 An operator (of passenger or freight)aircraft may apply to the Secretary for a dispensation from the curfew in exceptional circumstances.
 Dispensation are issued in accordance with guidelines which define what are exceptional circumstances.